Did you know that common medications are one of the biggest causes of Leaky Gut?

 - Digest our food, so that we can extract the nutrients.

-- Kill harmful bacteria so that they cannot get into our small intestines and cause harm (e.g. food poisoning etc).
+- Kill harmful bacteria, so that they cannot get into our small intestines and cause harm (e.g. food poisoning etc).

 If your medication is necessary, speak to your health professional about what you can do to prevent side-effects.
-Doing so may help to protect your gut over the long-term and thereby increase your risk of developing chronic disease.
+Doing so may help to protect your gut over the long-term and thereby decrease your risk of developing chronic disease.